MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 ## Get straight to productivity

 When you select a *prebuilt model* from one of the tiles in **Try out AI capabilities for each data type**, you can choose how you want to use the model, and then AI Builder will provide you with the steps to build it.
 A prebuilt model tile doesn't have the word **Custom** in the upper-right corner.
-Whe you select it, the next screen shows **Prebuilt model** in the upper right.
+When you select it, the next screen shows **Prebuilt model** in the upper right.
 The following example shows the screen for the business card reader model.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing choices for how to use your model.](media/ai-capabilities.png "Choose how to use your model")